 The Auburn Fire Rescue Department Chaplain is also a member of the Mass Corp. of Fire Chaplains.
 To learn more about the role of a fire department chaplain visit www.massfirechaplains.com

 The fire suppression division encompasses any activities related to the suppression and extinguishment of any type of fire.
 Under the supervision of a Deputy Chief of Operations and a Captain who serves as the shift commander and a Lieutenant assigned to station 2 the department operates four engines, a tower, forestry unit and a heavy rescue from two stations.
 Two of the engines are specialty apparatus, serving as an engine/heavy rescue (Rescue 2) and an engine/tanker (Engine 2).
 Headquarters and Station 2 are staffed 24 hours a day, 7 days a week, 365 days a year.
 All department members can be recalled by order of the shift commander for any fire suppression emergencies.
 Each Captain and Lieutenant are assigned a division of the department and is responsible for its oversight.
 The Deputy Chief is responsible for duties such as scheduling, records management, communications, training and serves as the Emergency Medical Services Coordinator.
 The Deputy Chief has direct oversight over day to day operations of the department.

-The Emergency Medical Services Division accounts for the majority of the Auburn Fire Rescue Department's activities.
+The Emergency Medical Services Division accounts for approximately 70% of the Auburn Fire Rescue Department's activities.
 Currently, the majority of calls for emergency assistance in the Commonwealth of Massachusetts are medical related in nature.
 Two paramedic level ambulances are staffed around the clock by Firefighter/EMS providers with 1 ambulance staffed at each station to ensure a quicker response to any area of town.
 These ambulances are also available to provide mutual aid assistance to the surrounding communities if necessary.

 General Bylaws can be viewed below.
 Pages 116-141 are specific to the Fire Department.